 Consumer Reports hasn’t done one of these cheap hotel chains surveys for quite a while.
 When they last did, in 2016, they had this in the intro after saying the average hotel price was $111: “Upscale and moderate hotels give a lot of bang for the buck, but most budget hotels earned low scores for value, comfort, service, and upkeep.”
 Ouch.

-Unfortunately, the resort fee rip-offs have gotten even more widespread since then, so don’t believe the first price you see on the booking site: many hotels will then reach into your pocket again for services that should be included in the rates, but aren’t.
+Unfortunately, the resort fee rip-offs have gotten even more widespread since then, so don’t believe the first room rate you see on the booking site: many hotels will then reach into your pocket again for services that should be included in the rates, but aren’t.
 You won’t run into that much in the very cheapest categories, but in some locations like Las Vegas and Clearwater Beach, it’s a widespread plague.
+The only major resort in Sin City that doesn’t reach in your pocket twice is the Virgin Las Vegas.

 JD Power & Associates releases the results of their travel industry studies each year so it’s more current than most.
 We’ll use that one for this update on hotel brands at the lower end of the scale.

-I’ll skip the luxury and upscale categories since those are predictable and if you’re reading this blog, you’re probably not a frequent guest of The Luxury Collection or Wyndham Grand anyway.
+I’ll skip the luxury and upscale categories since those are predictable and if you’re reading this blog, you’re probably not a frequent guest of Ritz-Carlton (#1) or Four Seasons (#2) anyway.
 Here’s who came out on top in the bottom three categories, where the cheap hotel chains compete.

-You’ll see Wyndham’s name on here a lot actually in different categories, good and bad, as they’ve been on an acquisition spree over the past five years.
+You’ll see Wyndham’s name on here a lot in different categories, good and bad, as they’ve been on an acquisition spree over the past six or seven years.
 If you travel a lot in the USA, it’s probably worth joining up with their loyalty program, also highly rated.
 More on that in a minute.

-Be advised that the “micro” part of the Microtel name is there for a reason.
-In my experience, these rooms are about half the size of a say, Holiday Inn Express.
+Be advised that the “micro” part of the Microtel motel chain name is there for a reason.
+In my experience, their guest rooms are about half the size of those at a Holiday Inn Express.
 You get what you pay for.
 But when people just want a cheap place to crash, they’re happy with the value for money.
+At Woodspring Suites, however, you get a kitchenette and if you stay for a week or more the rate goes down.

 The next category up, called Upper Midscale, is often where you can find the best overall value, especially in foreign countries where overall rates are lower.
-These are often under $100 per night in U.S. cities and $40 to $70 in Mexico and Central America.
-These discount hotel chains are generally clean, well-run, at not at the level where they try to charge you for WiFi or tack on a rip-off resort fee.
+These are often under $100 per night in U.S. cities and $40 to $75 in Mexico and Central America.
+These discount hotel chains offer affordable prices and are generally clean, well-run, and not at the level where they try to charge you for WiFi or tack on a rip-off resort fee.

-The winner in this category was Drury Hotels, an independent chain that has been winning this category for as long as I can remember.
-They get high marks for nice rooms, a great breakfast buffet, and friendly staffers.
-Their lead over the number two entry was not very large this time though, so TownePlace Suites by Marriott is nipping at their heels.
-Close behind that is another all-suite brand: Home2Suites by Hilton, Then an IHG property is only a few points back: Holiday Inn Express.
+The winner in this category was Drury Hotels, an independent chain that has been winning this category for longer than your average high school student has been alive.
+They get high marks for nice rooms, a great complimentary breakfast buffet, and friendly staffers.

 The Worst Budget Hotel Chains in the USA